Christopher22/emoji-love/README.md

 cat(
-"According to a two-sample and one-sided Kolmogorov-Smirnov test,", if(test_result[['p.value']] < p) "H0 can be rejected." else "H0 still holds.", if(test_result[['p.value']] < p) h1 else h0
+"According to a two-sample and one-sided Kolmogorov-Smirnov test,", if(test_result[['p.value']] < p) "H0 can be rejected." else "H0 still holds.", if(test_result[['p.value']] < p) h1 else h0,
+"Calculated significance:", test_result[['p.value']]
 )
 ```

-On our dataset, we were unable to show a significant higher number of love-related emoji in French tweets in comparison to German ones.
-Instead, the distributions appear rather similar.
-Follow-up studies may focus on the reasons for this differences in comparison to the results of Lu et.
-Al. As already presented in the introduction, multiple reasons seems imaginable.
+On our dataset, we were unable to show a significantly higher number of love-related emoji in French tweets in comparison to German ones.
+Instead, the distributions might be seen as rather similar.
+Follow-up studies may focus on the reasons for these discrepancies in comparison to the results of Lu.
+As already presented in the introduction, multiple reasons for these variations seems imaginable.
 The difference may explainable by the observation that the usage of the tiny pictures is a matter of the country of origin rather than the used language.
 Bots or other noise may have tamped the data up to a specific point; the usage of bigger amount of data may help to reduce such a risk.
-But most possible, we may have demonstrated one of the fundamental rules for a responsible usage of social media: If a message is private and intimate, it should not be public accessible.
+Or we may have, as the possible most "pleasant" interpretation, demonstrated one of the fundamental rules for the responsible use of social media: If a message is private and intimate, it should not be publicly accessible.
 Especially not on Twitter.